Dependency Overview

 By navigating to the “Conflicts” tab of your dependency, you get access to the list of products conflicting with your rule.
 You can filter these products based on the dependent attributes set up.

-The "Conflicts" tab also shows the total number of conflicts between your rule and your entire product catalog.
+The "Conflicts" tab also shows the total number of conflicts between your dependency and your entire product catalog.

 When the PIM detects a conflict with a dependent attribute, it will display a warning icon next to it.
 Clicking on the warning icon will take you to the conflict grid and filter the conflicts for that specific dependent attribute.